 This board requires EMI shielding.
 A milled aluminum case is a perfect solution.

 I decided that the best source of such aluminum cases is Bias-T circuits from eBay/Aliexpress:

 You can find dozens of such devices for a reasonable price.
-Keep in mind that this is really nice milled aluminum case with two SMA connectors.
+Keep in mind that this is a really nice milled aluminum case with two SMA connectors.
 As a bonus, you will get a pass-through capacitor and actual Bias-T circuit board which can be used in other projects.

 Here I’m used low-pass filter LFCN-2400

 In my lab, I can measure only up to 4GHz, at this moment.
 Here are my measurements.

 Marker 1 is at 3880 MHz, and insertion loss is 66 dBm.